rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-The following set of functionality is integrated and enabled via this Azure ASP.NET Core MVC web application:
+The following set of baseline functionality is integrated and enabled via this Azure ASP.NET Core MVC web application:

 * Adaptive video streaming across a broad spectrum of devices and platforms including iOS, Android and Windows